Rodeph Sholom Religious School

 Mitzvah Day: Congregants and families at Congregation Rodeph Sholom, the Religious School and the Rodeph Sholom School are involved in mitzvah projects all year, but once a year on Mitzvah Day everyone comes together to perform the mitzvah of tikkun olam, making the world a better place, participating in multiple projects at Rodeph Sholom and at organizations throughout the city.
 This year Religious School families will be preparing for and hosting a Halloween party for children at the Lincoln Square Neighborhood Center, with the same children who will be receiving the backpacks of food we will be packing this year.

-WANTED: Religious School Committee & Parent Association Volunteers
+WANTED: Religious School Parent Volunteers

 We believe that our parents are a wealth of talent, information and intelligence, and that you have something unique to share.
 We’d love for you to become involved!
 Sign up on your registration form to volunteer for specific projects: